Living underground on Mars may be our only option because of the harsh environment. This presents many tunnel drilling challenges that go undiscussed.

 Clearly, humans can’t breathe Martian air.
 We need more nitrogen and oxygen to comfortably live on Mars.

 What’s the importance of a magnetosphere?
-It’s like a shield that deflects away a lot of the bad solar activity that comes from the Sun.
+It’s like a shield that deflects bad solar activity from the Sun.

-For example, charged particles from solar winds rush towards us almost daily.
+For example, charged particles from solar winds strike Earth almost daily.
 These particles would strip Earth’s ozone layer over time, without our magnetosphere.

 As a result, leaving us exposed to dangerous UV radiation.
 Life as we know today wouldn’t exist on Earth without our magnetosphere.

 For the most part, Earth’s magnetosphere does a great job protecting us.
-As long as we’re not hit by a powerful Coronal Mass Ejection (CME).
+Of course, as long as we’re not hit by a powerful Coronal Mass Ejection (CME).

 On Mars though, it’s a different story.
-Because it has no shield, we’ll become exposed to all types of nasty things:
+Because it has no shield, we’ll find ourselves exposed to the following deadly things:

 - Higher levels of radiation